jere-mie/dotfiles/README.md

 ### Installing Plugins

 After installing, you'll need to open vim and run `:PlugInstall`.
-After that, you'll need to open vim one more time, and coc should install all the necessary language servers.
+After that, you'll need to open vim one more time, and coc should install all the necessary language servers. **Note*: you may need to open vim up 2-3 times for coc to stop installing things.
+If you're going to be writing C and C++ files, run `:CocCommand clangd.install`

 ### Installing Node